KasiChennupati/selfhosted_keycloak_idam/docs/notes/Thoughts_and_Notes.md

 # Thoughts and Notes

+## 2025-01-06

+- A base layout for the high level project directory is a good base foundation for the structure.
+- probably a good idea to consider some popular software repository structure templates.

 ## 2025-01-05

 - more i am working on this project i am thinking this might end up like my mediawiki project ironically the mediawiki project structure changed very often it was a project structure nightmare.